 6. Avoid bag snatchers

-If you’re in a place where there are a lot of scooters and motorbikes, it’s a good idea to walk on the side of the road where the drivers are facing you.
+If you’re in a place where there are a lot of mopeds and motorbikes, it’s a good idea to walk on the side of the road where the drivers are facing you.
 It’s hard for a thief on a bike to grab your handbag whilst they are travelling in the opposite direction to you.
 If you are walking on a curb, keep your bag close to you on the side of you that faces away from the road.
 Don’t make yourself an easy target.

 7. Don’t flaunt it

 As much as you love that designer handbag and gold watch, it might be better left at home when travelling to a foreign country – it just makes you more attractive to thieves.
 The same goes for your brand new smartphone – if you have to take it, keep it tucked away in a bag or secure pocket when you’re not using it.
 You could event consider taking a spare or old mobile phone with you on your trip.
 Don’t flaunt what you’ve got, or you might draw the wrong attention.